anandiiitbh/DashCam-Backend/README.md

  3. Receive commands from backend for configuration

 ## My Reason to go with `node.js`
-- Familiar with both Django & Node.js
+- worked with Django and Node.js as well, But more familiar with Node.js.
+- Infuture can develope Cross-Platform Apps With Node.
--
+- Node.
+Js Supports Microservices.

 >Requirements: `node.js` recents and `npm`